ibrasec/web-deployment/README.md

 ```

 ## 2- Apache2 Server Installation
-For the Server to handle Websites, apache2 was the deamon service selected to host item-catalog repository
+For the Server to handle Websites, apache2 was the deamon service selected to host item-catalog repository,
 to install apache2 service, the below code was executed:

 ```